makuke1234/jsonlite2/README.md

 	* Initial release

-# A C++ version
+# The C++ version

-Also, a sophisticated single-include C++ version of this library is being planned...
+The C++ version of this library is a single-include header file, C++11 compliant, yet again relying on KISS principle.
+This time I decided not to use custom exceptions, also, the linter part of it is almost exception-free.

 # About testing